Spc-Marcus/M2-IDM-PROJET/README.md

 The next step is to try and execute those model instances: this can be done either through interpretation or compilation.
 You will need to implement these in a `compiler.ts` and `interpreter.ts` file (take a look at the `generator.ts` in the cli folder), which you should put in a new `src/semantics/` folder.

 To execute the program, you will use the [visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to implement a compiler targeting the Arduino language (allowing the execution on a real robot) and an interpreter directly executing the program.
-The visitor pattern allows to split the language definition in two parts, the syntax (abstract syntax defined through the metamodel and concrete syntax defined by the grammar) and the semantics (interpreter and compiler), easing the extension/evolution of the language semantics.
+The visitor pattern allows you to split the language definition in two parts: the syntax (abstract syntax defined through the metamodel and concrete syntax defined by the grammar), and the semantics (interpreter and compiler), easing the extension/evolution of the language semantics.
 Each method implemented in a visitor represents the semantics of a concept, often relying on the semantics of its child in the AST.

-You will find in the `VisitorPattern` folder a template code to define the visitor interface, and the accept weaver to add the accept method to the node of the AST.
-Further explanation are detailed in the comments of the provided files.

-> In addition to the template, a python generator is provided.
-This generator take as parameter a file containing the concepts names (1 per line), and the project name (`"projectName"` in `langium-config.json`)
+Langium does not provide a visitor pattern by default.
+To avoid creating the patten manually, you can use an external library: [langium-visitor](https://www.npmjs.com/package/langium-visitor).
+To use it, you will need to install it in your project with `npm i langium-visitor`.
+You can then add a new script command in your `package.json` file to generate the visitor: `"langium:visitor": "langium-visitor"`.
+The library will use the JSON grammar compiled by Langium from you `.langium` files to automatically generate the visitor interfaces.
+More information about how to plug the visitor to your Langium project can be found on the [Github repository](https://github.com/theogiraudet/langium-visitor).

 ### Interpretation: